Rsaz88/Lexical_analyzer/README.md

 float (FLOAT_CODE, 36),
 switch (SWITCH_CODE, 37)implemented

-## The implementation is splitted into 2 parts as follwos :
+## The implementation is split into 2 parts as follows :

 ## Part1 :
 Modify the lexical analyzer from the book (section 4.2) to recognize additional reserved words and return their respective token codes